-• Select the most nutritious prepared pet foods for dogs of any weight, with medical conditions.

-• Create healthy diets from raw
+Select the most nutritious prepared pet foods for dogs of any weight, condition or age. • Create healthy diets from raw ingredients.

-- Create a healthy physical and social environment for your dog. - Recognize common ailments and treat simple health issues. - Effectively respond to emergency situations, such as choking or severe cuts. - Perform CPR on your dog.
+- Evaluate the nutritive needs of dogs with medical conditions. - Create a healthy physical and social environment for your dog. - Recognize common ailments and treat simple health issues. - Effectively respond to emergency situations, such as choking or severe cuts. - Perform CPR on your dog.